 #2 Myth: Lipid-binding

-Tea recipes all over the net sponsor a mixture of cannabis infused with fat (coconut oil, butter, diary) combined with tea leaves and water to make a chai or latte-type drink.
+Tea recipes all over the net sponsor a mixture of cannabis infused with fat (coconut oil, butter, dairy) combined with tea leaves and water to make a chai or latte-type drink.

 This is primarily due to the fact that THC binds to lipid (i.e. is a lipophillic molecule).